ZZzzaaKK/clique-cover-lp/README.md

 # Next Steps

-- Check cluster editing implementation
+- [ ] Check cluster editing implementation
+  - [ ] ILP
+    - [ ] What's the goal?
+    - [ ] What's the triangle inequality?
+    - [ ] What are 2-partition inequalities?
-- Rethink Chalupa, where to use upper/lower bound
+- [ ] Rethink Chalupa, where to use upper/lower bound
-- Weighting in Real Data
+- [ ] Weighting in Real Data

 # Work Program